Campobello Island: Infrastructure

 The island's only highway, Route 774, is connected by the Franklin Delano Roosevelt Bridge to Lubec, Maine – the easternmost town in the continental United States.
-The only transportation link with the rest of Canada is a seasonal ferry service to Deer Island Point, New Brunswick, on Deer Island.
+The only transportation link with the rest of Canada is a seasonal ferry service to Deer Island.

-Mail delivered to the community goes through the United States.
-The United States Customs and Border Protection service began searching packages to/from the island in 2019, prompting outcry from residents, and debates in the House of Commons of Canada, due to privacy and sovereignty concerns.
+United States Customs and Border Protection service began searching packages to the island, originating in Canada, in 2019, prompting outcry.

-In late 2020, residents renewed their demands for the Canadian government to build a bridge to the New Brunswick mainland because the current ferry boat cannot operate in winter.
-(Three other New Brunswick islands do benefit from year-round ferry service.)
-Driving to other points in Canada required travel into Maine via the bridge, difficult during the restrictions imposed on both sides of the border during the COVID-19 pandemic in North America.
-The border closure was particularly problematic, since it prohibited driving to and from the island, except for essential purposes.
+In late 2020, residents renewed their demands for the Canadian government to build a bridge to the New Brunswick mainland given the current ferry cannot operate in winter (three other New Brunswick islands do benefit from year-round ferry services).
+Driving to mainland Canada requires travel into Maine via the bridge, which proved difficult during the restrictions imposed on both sides of the border during the COVID-19 pandemic in North America.
+The border closure meant driving to and from the island was prohibited, except for essential purposes.

-The government agreed to pay for an extension of the ferry service until 10 January 2021 but, afterwards, winter weather would make sailing the small ferry too dangerous.
-Islanders interviewed by the Toronto Star said that the restrictions were also causing serious problems for services attempting to reach the island, but insisted that the need for a bridge, or year-round ferry service, was long-standing and not just relevant during the pandemic.
-One of the residents made this comment: "You have to live there to see how bad it is when you don't have a road to your own country".
-In an interview, Member of Parliament for the region, John Williamson, made no promises but offered a glimmer of hope: "I think we’re in a position that some infrastructure dollars could be made available once the province has a plan and proposal ready to submit".
+The government agreed to pay for an extension of the ferry service until 10 January 2021; however, winter weather after this was too dangerous.
+Member of Parliament John Williamson said "I think we’re in a position that some infrastructure dollars could be made available once the province has a plan and proposal ready to submit".

-Education

 The island has one school, Campobello Island Consolidated School, for all school grades, in the Anglophone South School District.